dvdesolve/l2-multimd/README.md

 AMBER-aware directive.
 AMBER reads positional restraints from that file.
 There is no default value for this parameter.

 ##### `trajectory`
 AMBER-aware directive.
 File in which MD trajectory should be saved.
 NetCDF-format.
-Default value is `dir-name.nc`
+Default value is `dir-name.nc`.

 ##### `velocities`
 AMBER-aware directive.
 AMBER will save velocities info here, unless `ntwv` parameter in simulation config is equal to `-1`.
 There is no default value for this parameter.

 ##### `info`
 AMBER-aware directive.
 Place where all MD run statistics are kept.
+Default value is `dir-name.mdinfo`.

+##### `cph-input`
+AMBER-aware directive.
+File with protonation state definitions.
+Default value is empty.

+##### `cph-output`
+AMBER-aware directive.
+Protonation state definitions will be saved here.
+Default value is empty.

+##### `cph-restart`
+AMBER-aware directive.
+Protonation state definitions for restart will be saved here.
+Default value is empty.

+##### `remd-groupfile`
+AMBER-aware directive.
+Reference groupfile for replica exchange run.
+Default value is empty.

+##### `replicas`
+AMBER-aware directive.
+Number of replicas.
+Default value is empty.

+##### `re-type`
-Default value is `dir-name.mdinfo`
+AMBER-aware directive.
+Replica exchange type.
+Default value is empty.